-SEX 2018 2019 2020 RACE 2018 2019 2020
+SEX 2019 2020 2021 RACE 2019 2020 2021

-Female 45 37 50 White 64 58 57
+Female 37 50 47 White 58 57 52

-Male 52 63 51 Black 30 33 38
+Male 63 51 55 Black 33 38 41

-Asian 1 1 0
+Asian 1 0 0

+Pacific Islander 0 0 3

-Multi-Racial 2 8 6
+Multi-Racial 8 6 6

-97 100 101 97 100 101
+100 101 102 100 101 102

-Sixty-five percent of the infant sleep-related deaths were determined to have been suffocation deaths by the child forensic pathologists and county panels.
+Sixty percent of the infant sleep-related deaths were determined to have been suffocation deaths by the child forensic pathologists and county panels.

-Fifty-one (50 percent) of all sleep-related infant deaths were known to have occurred while the infant was sleeping in an adult bed.
-In 48 of these deaths, the infant was sharing a sleep surface with an adult or other child.
-In the other three deaths, the child became tangled in or face down into pillows or thick comforters.
+58 (56 percent) of all sleep-related infant deaths were known to have occurred while the infant was sleeping in an adult bed.
+In 49 of these deaths, the infant was sharing a sleep surface with an adult or other child.
+In the other nine deaths, the child became tangled in or face down into pillows or thick comforters another child in a toddler bed, one was sleeping with others on an air mattress, two were sleeping on the floor with their family, and one was on a mattress on the floor.

-But this isn't the whole picture, because there were a total of 63 deaths where the infant was sleeping with an adult, a child or animal, but not exclusively in an adult bed.
-Five infants were sleeping with someone else on a sofa, two were in their cribs with other infants or children, four were sleeping with others on air mattresses, one was sleeping on the floor with their family and one was on a mattress on the floor.
-Two Additional infants were placed in an object on top of an adult bed: one in a portable bassinet, and one in a bouncy chair which overturned.
+But this isn't the whole picture, because there were a total of 65 deaths where the infant was sleeping with an adult, a child or animal, but not exclusively in an adult bed.
+Nine infants were sleeping with someone else on a sofa, two were in their cribs with other infants or children, one was sleeping with

 It is hard to know if the safe sleep message is actually getting out to parents when one sees how many infants are found in an adult bed.
-However, only 46 percent of the parents who placed their children on adult beds admitted that was where the infant usually slept.
+However, only 53 percent of the parents who placed their children on adult beds admitted that was where the infant usually slept.
 Whether this is because of a reluctance of the parents to admit they knowingly placed the child in an unsafe sleep environment or because of poor data collection, is unknown.